MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-auto-capture.md

 -	You can enable both basic and premium auto capture for your organization.

--	To enable both versions of auto capture, you select a group of security roles to use premium auto capture and you select other security roles to use auto capture.<!--note from editor: Edit suggested, maybe inaccurate.
-The original was a bit ambiguous: "...and other security roles will have auto capture."
-I assume that if a security role isn't defined for one type of auto capture or another, it won't be able to use auto capture at all?
-If that's not the case, please excuse and maybe explicitly say that any roles not assigned to use premium auto capture will default to basic.-->
+-	To enable both versions of auto capture, you select a group of security roles to use premium auto capture.
+By default, security roles that are not assigned to use premium auto capture uses basic auto capture.

 -	When premium auto capture is enabled for your entire organization, basic auto capture is disabled.